-Determining dosage is part of the main objective of this study.
+Determining dosage is part of this study's main objective.
 Dosage for repellency testing will be the mean of the subject means determined for each product in the dosimetry portion of this study.
 Dosage will be measured in weight and reported by weight and volume.
+Dosimetry data will be shared with the related repellent efficacy study detailed in the companion protocol SPC-002.